-If your boat is out of use for the winter special attention should be paid to areas that may be damaged by freezing temperatures.
+If your boat is out of use for the winter, special attention should be paid to areas that may be damaged by freezing temperatures.
 Even if you live in a warm climate, you should inspect your boat on an annual basis.

 Use the following check list for winter storage:

-1. There are detailed instructions in your engine's owners manual regarding the procedures to be followed in winterizing the engine.
-Follow these important instructions carefully and your engine will survive the most severe weather conditions.

-- 2. Clean and wax your boat before storage.
-If you have stored your boat in the water, there may be a layer of growth on the bottom in addition to the anti-fouling paint.
+- 1. There are detailed instructions in your engine's owners manual regarding the procedures to be followed in winterizing the engine.
+Follow these important instructions carefully and your engine will survive the most severe weather conditions. - 2.
+Clean and wax your boat before storage.
+If you stored your boat in the water, there may be a layer of growth on the bottom in addition to the anti-fouling paint.
 This debris will harden on the boat bottom as it dries so scrub the bottom immediately after the boat is removed from the water. - 3.
 If you are storing your boat on a trailer or cradle, make sure that they fully support the keel, chines and under the transom. - 4.
 Raise and block the trailer axle to prevent tire deterioration.
 This is an excellent time to lubricate and pack the wheel bearings per manufacturers' instructions. - 5.
 Remove the bilge drain plug, and open all valves and seacocks to keep the bilge dry.
 Drain all tanks, water lines and pumps to prevent freeze damage.
+If desired, the fresh water system may have a nontoxic antifreeze put in it.
+This antifreeze can be purchased at most marine dealerships or camping dealers.
 In warmer climates, draining will help prevent water stagnation.
 Store your boat with the bow elevated to help drainage. - 6.
-Keep your fuel tanks full during storage or periods of infrequent use to prevent condensation of water vapor and subsequent engine malfunction, if you are sure your fuel does not contain alcohol.
-But alcohol containing fuels particularly absorb humidity and it will separate from the fuel as the temperature drops during winter months, causing corrosion.
-Fuel tanks should be empty during storage if your fuel contains alcohol.
+If you are sure your fuel does not contain alcohol, keep your fuel tanks full during storage or periods of infrequent use to prevent condensation of water vapor and subsequent engine malfunction.
+Also, there are additives available to inhibit condensation.
+Alcohol containing fuels absorb humidity and this condensation will separate from the fuel as the temperature drops during winter months, causing corrosion.
+Fuel tanks should be empty during storage if fuel contains alcohol.
+This is also a good time to have your fuel filters changed if they haven't been changed for awhile. - 7.
+Check the electrolyte level in your battery and give it a good charge before storing.
+A strong battery loses its charge much more slowly than a weak battery.
+Ideally, you should disconnect the batteries and remove them from the boat.
+Clean the posts and cover the terminal posts with some sort of grease to prevent any corrosion.
+Then store the battery in a dry cool area on a wood board.
+Don't store your battery on concrete as the cold, moist surface will drain the battery. - 8.
+Cabin cushions and other cushions should be taken indoors for dry storage when possible to prevent mildew. - 9.
+Pull all your electronics and store them inside.
+Your compass, if built in, should be covered for the winter as ultraviolet rays from the sun will "cloud" the compass and make it difficult to read. - 10.
+Portable heads need to be drained, especially if they are stored in the boat.
+Remember to drain both the upper and lower tanks.
+Heads with deck pumpouts should have all water removed from the lines.